sam-atkins/fsnd-blog/README.md

 Includes the following:

 * `__init__.py` - This file can be empty and basically enables files to be importred.
 For a more detailed and techical explanation, read [this](https://stackoverflow.com/questions/448271/what-is-init-py-for#448279) and [this](https://docs.python.org/3/tutorial/modules.html#packages).
-* `models.py` - This includes all database related stuff.
+* `/models` - This includes Model classes i.e. all database related stuff split into modules e.g. `user.py`.
-* `views.py` - This includes all the handlers.
+* `/views` - This includes all the handlers, split into modules e.g. `basehandler.py` and `editpost.py`.
+* `/tools` - This includes decorators and all helper functions.
 * I also include other helper function files in this folder.

 **/static**